spacetelescope/stpsf/docs/relnotes.rst

 * Add an option to use a lookup table of field dependent OPDs from Ball's ITM tool (for JWST team internal use in pre-launch wavefront team practices and rehearsals). (:pr:`425` by :user:`Skyhawk172`, :pr:`474` by :user:`mperrin`)
 * Update the JWST OTE Linear Model to allow more flexible pupil sampling, in particular using higher sampling to reduce Fourier aliasing in certain FGS calculations (:pr:`440` by :user:`kjbrooks`)
-* New capability for visualizing the JWST optical budget terms as represented in WebbPSF.
+* New capability for visualizing the JWST optical budget terms as represented in STPSF.
 See :doc:`jwst_optical_budgets`.

 **James Webb Space Telescope instrument model improvements**: